gaulinsoft/jTypes/README.md

 ### readonly

-...readonly members => are only writable inside the constructor and can only be used with fields and automatically implemented properties...
+...readonly members => are only writable inside the constructor (and can only be used with fields and automatically implemented properties)...

 ### sealed

-...sealed members => cannot be overridden and must be used with the override `modifier`...
+...sealed members => cannot be overridden and must be used with the `override` modifier...

 ### static